This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 After your procedure:

 You will be taken to a room to rest.
-Do not get out of bed until your caregiver says you can.
-Your caregivers will tell you when you can go home.
+Do not get out of bed until your healthcare provider says you can.
+Your healthcare providers will tell you when you can go home.
 If you are staying in the hospital, you will be taken back to your room.

 - You get a cold or the flu.